 Audits

 Specific Guidance.
-The lead inspector will focus the inspection effort on those Appendix B criteria most relevant to the activities the vendor performs.
+The lead inspector will focus the inspection effort on those Appendix B to 10 CFR Part 50 criteria most relevant to the activities the vendor performs.

 After the inspector becomes familiar with the vendor’s QA program and implementing procedures, the inspector will select a sample of QA activities for review.
-For the selected activities, the inspector will request the vendor provide (or make available for review) a complete package of the pertinent records.
+For the selected activities, the inspector will request the vendor to provide (or make available for review) a complete package of the pertinent records.
 The review should include procurement documents, engineering specifications, analyses, audit reports, calibration reports, and associated documentation pertinent to the area of review.
 The verification is accomplished by reviewing the vendor's program/procedures, controlling processes and activities, and evaluating the actual implementation of these controls.

 The inspector will evaluate the effectiveness of the vendor's implementation of the QA program and procedures using the guidance below:

 03.01 Organization.